 With that in mind we will look at what the psychological research has indicated as worthwhile pursuits that can impact a person's overall sense of well-being, satisfaction, and contentment with life and self.
 First, let's examine the influences on happiness.

 Generally, the psychological literature has shown that happiness is due to genetics, life circumstances, and intentional behavior (DeNeve & Cooper, 1998) Lyubomirsky, Sheldon & Schkade, 2005).
 The bad news is that a significant portion is related to genetics.
 However, the good news is that a significant portion is related to intentional behavior.

+1) Genetics.
 About 50% of an individual's degree of happiness appears to be due to genetic influences.
 Such factors include personality traits, negative emotional states, and excitability.
-The genetic aspect of happiness may not be very changeable, however as Rick Hansen, author of Buddha's Brain (2009), indicates, that by being aware of the human tendency towards negativity we are able to take steps to counteract it.
+The genetic aspect of happiness may not be very changeable, however as Rick Hansen, author of Buddha's Brain: The Practical Neuroscience of Happiness, Love, and Wisdom (2009), indicates, that by being aware of the human tendency towards negativity we are able to take steps to counteract it.